connerbrooks/Familab-App/README.md

-FamiLABApp
+FamiLAB Android Application
 ==========

+Application for the Orlando hackerspace, FamiLAB.

-Application for FamiLAB, will eventuall be merged with HackerTracker.
+- Will eventualy be merged with HackerTracker.

 - Display Events occuring at the space.
 - Catalogue Areas and Items in the space with QR tags.